Unity-Technologies/ml-agents/docs/FAQ.md

 If you are able to launch the environment from `UnityEnvironment` but then receive a timeout error, there may be a number of possible causes.

-* _Cause_: There may be no Brains in your environment which are set to `External`.
+* _Cause_: There may be no Brains the `Broadcast Hub` of the Academy.
   In this case, the environment will not attempt to communicate with python. _Solution_: Set the Brains(s) you wish to externally control through the Python API to `External` from the Unity Editor, and rebuild the environment.